Giftbit/lightrail-stripe-java/README.md

 ```
 If your project already depends on a different version of the Stripe library, make sure the versions are compatible.
 We will ensure to periodically update the dependencies to the latest version.

-The following dependecy is also necessary if you want to run the unit tests.
+The following dependency is also necessary if you want to run the unit tests.

 ```xml
 <dependency>